fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

     - IFNULL
 - 3 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
   - the closing bracket is originally in the same row as the function name
+  - **a possible sub function contains no comma and no select statement**
+  - it is one of the following functions:
+    - SUBSTRING
+    - SUBSTR_AFTER
+    - SUBSTR_BEFORE
+    - RPAD
+    - LPAD
+    - CONCAT
+    - NULLIF
+    - IFNULL
+- 4 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
+  - the closing bracket is originally in the same row as the function name
+  - **the function contains in total not more than one keyword (in the brackets)**
+  - **a possible sub function contains no comma and no select statement**
   - it is one of the following functions:
     - SUBSTRING
     - SUBSTR_AFTER